-For a good overview, see Nutrients in the Vegan Diet – from the Vegan Society UK.
+For a good overview, see Nutrients in the Vegan Diet – from the Vegan Society UK, and Plant-Based Diet – from the Irish Nutrition & Dietetics Institute.

 Vitamin B12: